soumyadeep6845/soumyadeep6845/README.md

 <td>
 <br/>

-I am currently in my 5th semester pursuing Electical & Electronics Engineering from SRM IST.
-I'm passionate about app development using Flutter, with a strong focus on backend development in Firebase.
+I am currently in my final year pursuing Electical & Electronics Engineering from SRM IST.
+I'm passionate about Java Development using Springboot and Microservices.
 <br/>

-- 💬 Ask me about Flutter, Dart and Firebase.<br/>
+- 💬 Ask me about Java, Spring framework and Microservices.<br/>
 - 📫 Drop me an email at: [soumyadeepdas.tech@gmail.com](soumyadeepdas.tech@gmail.com)<br/>

 <b>More about me :</b><br>